gouherdanish/gouherdanish.github.io/_posts/2025-05-14-ip-address.md

 - The time period for which a device is assigned a particular IP address.

+_DHCP Reservation_

+- It is also know as static IP address assignment
+- It allows you to reserve a specific IP address from a DHCP server for a device based on its MAC address
+- This ensures the device consistently receives the same IP address whenever it connects to the network
+- Ex: Printers, servers, VoIP Devices, Routers, Switches etc have fixed IPs

 _Benefits_
 - Automated and centralized IP Address Management
 - IP Address Reuse